 All animals adopted from BARCS are eight weeks of age or older, current on vaccinations, microchipped and altered.
-The goal of the BARCS adoption program is to place as many animals as possible into suitable homes and prepare adopters for the responsibilities of pet ownership.
-This is accomplished by screening all potential adopters for past Animal Control violations, reviewing adopters' histories in the BARCS database, requiring identification and proof of address, and requiring adopters to be at least 18 years of age.
-Potential adopters complete an application which is used to determine eligibility for adoption and to provide information to help tailor an individual adoption class.
+The goal of the BARCS open adoption program is to place as many animals as possible into homes and prepare adopters for the responsibilities of pet ownership.
+This is accomplished by screening all potential adopters for past Animal Control violations of abuse or neglect, reviewing adopters' histories in the BARCS database, requiring identification and proof of address, and requiring adopters to be at least 18 years of age.
+Potential adopters complete an application which is used to provide information to help tailor an individual adoption class.
 An adoption class is where each adopter meets with an adoption counselor to discuss any known behavior and medical knowledge of the animal(s), care of their new pet(s), and acclimation into the new home, and to answer any questions prior to finalizing the adoption.
 The adoption counselor also goes over all medical history for the pet including vaccinations, medications, and follow-up care.
-Animals are surgically altered prior to leaving the shelter unless determined unfit for surgery by a staff veterinarian.
-If an animal is not able to be altered prior to going home, the adoption counselor will make an appointment for the animal to come back at a later date for surgery and will then follow up on that animal's progress until it is altered.
+Animals are surgically altered prior to going home, the adoption counselor will make an appointment for the animal to come back at a later date for surgery and will then follow up on that animal's progress until it is altered.
 Educational handouts, medical history, and an adoption agreement are provided to the adopter.